-What is the best weight loss exercise to lose abdominal fat?
+What is the best exercise for weight loss exercise to lose abdominal fat?

-Aerobic exercise is more effective than resistance (strength) exercise for losing abdominal fat.
+Aerobic exercise is more effective than resistance training (strength exercise) for losing abdominal fat.

 Resistance exercises have many benefits for women including increasing strength and lean muscle but are not the best weight loss exercise.

 Aerobic exercise burns more energy than resistance exercise and is therefore the best exercise for weight loss.